| Written by Mark Buzinkay

 What is operational efficiency?

 What is operational efficiency?
 Overall operational efficiency is the relationship between output and input.
-In other words: to produce a high-quality product at scale with as few resources as possible.
-So operational efficiency refers to the ability of an organisation to deliver the same with less, or when we are talking about productivity, then we strive for doing more with the same.
+In other words, it is important to produce a high-quality product at scale with as few resources as possible.
+So, operational efficiency refers to the ability of an organisation to deliver the same with less, or when we are talking about productivity, we strive to do more with the same.
 So, for instance, a brownfield factory wants to achieve more output with the same resource, we would talk about increasing productivity.

 Regarding operational efficiency strategies, businesses focus first on improving their operational efficiency before they look at how to increase productivity.
 Doing so will decrease the level of wasted effort and resources on the company's part.
 Once efficiency has been optimised, the organisation can take steps to improve productivity.

-But operational efficiency goes beyond cost management (read more about Quality Management and quality documentation).
+However, operational efficiency goes beyond cost management (read more about quality management and quality documentation).
 It creates a win-win scenario: optimal output for the company and a superior product for the customer.
-Enhencing operational efficiency requires consistent effort and a solid commitment to continuous learning, but it starts with processes.
+Enhancing operational efficiency requires consistent effort and a solid commitment to continuous learning, but it starts with processes.
 The accurate indicators of increased operational efficiency are intelligent resource allocation, more billable activities, and many other factors.

 operational-performance-factory